NBA Draft

 That Kingston’s non-scoring goodness must be contextualized by his ridiculous scoring goodness is circular, but a critical part of his appeal.

 A high work rate requires high energy expenditure, and its maintenance should be physiologically impossible.
 Maintaining a high work rate on offense nearly always necessitates a drop in defensive output.
 And Kingston’s work rate on offense is absurd.
-He finished the season with a 50% creation rate (PnR BH + Iso frequency), which ranks in the 95th percentile since 2011, pairing that ridiculous volume with impressive efficiency.
+He finished the season with a 50% creation rate[8], which ranks in the 95th percentile since 2011, pairing that ridiculous volume with impressive efficiency.
 But amongst that group of 95th%ile creationists across the last 15 seasons of high major basketball, Kingston stands alone with his transition efficiency.

 A player with Kingston’s touch and processing should be a high octane creationist.
 A player with Kingston’s burst and handle should be highly efficient in transition.
 There’s just no real analog for frequently getting out in transition at high efficiency while maintaining this level of creationism.
-Kingston is carrying a significant scoring load...while having perhaps the best one & done playmaking season ever.
+Kingston is carrying a significant scoring load...while having perhaps the best one and done playmaking season ever.
 Few freshmen have ever reached 32% assist rate and 2.9 A:TO, but at this scoring usage, there’s no drafted players that meet the bill.
 And Kingston achieved this at a high rate in America’s best conference, while only seeing his minute increase.
-He played a whooping 90% of minutes against top 30 teams & produced a box-plus minus of 12.4 (3rd in the nation).

 Barttorvik query